Harry Diamond (engineer): Proximity Fuze development

 Later, as Chief of the Ordnance Development Division, he was assigned the task of supervising the development of proximity fuzes for nonrotating projectiles such as bombs, rockets, and mortars.
 It was calculated that a fuze which would explode a projectile near a plane or at some height above a target on the surface would increase lethality.

 Diamond, through his vast knowledge in the field of electronics, contributed greatly to the fundamental concept and design of proximity fuzes.
 He held 16 patents for electronics-related inventions.
 The Ordnance Development Division, upon transfer from the National Bureau of Standards to the Army in 1953, was named the Diamond Ordnance Fuze Laboratories in honor of Mr. Diamond.
-It has since been renamed the Harry Diamond Laboratories.
+It was later renamed the Harry Diamond Laboratories.
 The War Department later described inventor Harry Diamond's proximity fuze as "one of the outstanding scientific developments of World War II ... second only to the atomic bomb" in military importance.